simplesamlphp/simplesamlphp-module-webauthn/README.md

 register any token.
 That is in the nature of things.
 It could be avoided with an out-of-band registration process (in the same scope).

 If the standalone registration page is used, the user can't optionally enroll and manage tokens while logging in.
-The standalone registration page can be found under webauthn/registration.php, it requires authentication and after that you are redirected to a page where you can manage tokens.
+The standalone registration page can be found under <basedir>module.php/webauthn/registration, it requires authentication (with the auth source registration_auth_source) and after that you are redirected to a page where you can manage tokens.

 Device model detection
 ----------------------
-The option `registration / request_tokenmodel` can be used to get a token's so-called AAGUID which uniquely identifies the model and manufacturer (it is not a serial number).
+The option `registration / minimum_certification_level` can be used to get a token's so-called AAGUID which uniquely identifies the model and manufacturer (it is not a serial number).
+You can then make decisions about the acceptability of a certain authenticator model.

 Mapping the AAGUID to a cleartext model and manufacturer name is done by having (or not) meta-information about the AAGUID.
 The FIDO Alliance operates a